 There are four fundamental principles to follow which affect your customer acquisition cost.
 And, as a result, affect your ultimate profit.

 But first, we need to understand profitable businesses focus on a simple concept.
-That’s profitable customers.
-Not one time buyers but loyal clients who will come back time after time and refer you to friends, family and colleagues.
+That’s long-term customers, not one time buyers.
+But, loyal clients who will come back time after time and refer you to friends, family and colleagues.

 This mind-shift, fundamentally changes three things, the way you:

-- Approach your marketing, of which customer service is just one aspect but, nonetheless vital.
+- Approach your marketing, of which customer service is just one aspect but vital.

 - Turn marketing from an expense into an investment and expect a return on this investment as you would any other investment (your ROI).